 Today’s CloudCodes post gives an overview on cloud compliance considerations and some of the common services that are present in top 3 CSPs – Microsoft Azure, Google Cloud, and Amazon web services.

 Data storage, backup, transfer, access, and retrieval necessarily demand cloud compliance.
 While IT seems to be the responsible entity to implement compliance or other operations might also be included.
 This comprises real-time data monitoring and audits, decision making, data security, governance, and risk and legal management.
-It is a vital aspect to ensure cloud compliance, which demands a deep knowledge over the same.
+It is a vital aspect to ensure cloud compliance, which demands deep knowledge over the same.
+This gave rise to the concept of storage compliance and regulations in the age of the cloud.

 Warning – Failure in fulfilling the compliance requirements results in regulatory penalties, cloud security threats, reputation damage, and violation of laws.
 Therefore, it is mandatory to understand the complete details of what your CSP offers to you and what are your company’s requirements.